IPL 2023 mini-auction: Ben Stokes joins MS Dhoni's CSK, Yellow Army buys him for INR 16.25 crores

 Also read: IPL 2023: SRH acquire Harry Brook for 13.25 crore, fetch Mayank Agarwal's services for 8.25 crore

 It is to be noted that Stokes has now reunited with Dhoni as the duo will gear up for the same franchise after a six-year-gap.
-They had last played with each other during IPL 2017 for the now-defunct Rising Pune Supergiant (RPS).
+They had last played together during IPL 2017 for the now-defunct Rising Pune Supergiant (RPS).
 Back then, the Steve Smith-led Pune outfit entered the final but lost by a run.

 Talking about Stokes' IPL numbers, the all-rounder has played 43 games amassing 920 runs -- including a hundred -- at a strike rate of 134.20 and has also accounted for 28 scalps.